HumanSignal/label-studio/docs/source/guide/workspaces.md

     Once added, managers can see all projects within a workspace, including unpublished projects.
 * **Annotators**--Can see cards for all projects, but cannot enter the label stream until the project is published and they have tasks to complete.
-* **Reviewers**--Can see cards for all projects, but cannot enter access the project until it is published and they have reviews to annotate.
+* **Reviewers**--Can see cards for all projects, but cannot access the project until it is published and they have reviews to annotate.

 ## Edit workspaces